-- (1) The running of the limitation period is suspended - (a) when the obligee performs any act, by commencing judicial proceedings or in judicial proceedings already instituted, that is recognised by the law of the court as asserting the obligee's right against the obligor; - (b) in the case of the obligor's insolvency when the obligee has asserted its rights in the insolvency proceedings; or - (c) in the case of proceedings for dissolution of the entity which is the obligor when the obligee has asserted its rights in the dissolution proceedings. - (2) Suspension lasts until the proceedings have been terminated by a final decision of the court or otherwise.
+- (1) The running of the limitation period is suspended - (a) when the obligee performs any act, by commencing judicial proceedings or in judicial proceedings already instituted, that is recognised by the law of the court as asserting the obligee's right against the obligor: - (b) in the case of the obligor's insolvency when the obligee has asserted its rights in the insolvency proceedings; or - (c) in the case of proceedings for dissolution of the entity which is the obligor when the obligee has asserted its rights in the dissolution proceedings. - (2) Suspension lasts until a final decision has been issued or until the proceedings have been otherwise terminated.